sozialhelden/a11yjson/docs/index.md

 ## Is this for me?

 If you build an app that digitalizes any aspect of real life, *you decide if it adds a new barrier to this real world – or creates a new entrance*.
-Use this power wisely and ensure that your data design is inclusive.
+Use this power wisely and ensure that your data design is inclusive 🦾

 A11yJSON can help you if you work with data in…